learn-co-curriculum/dsc-python-essentials-lab/README.md

 ## Conclusion

-In this summative lab, you practiced some of the skills you've learned so far using real-world data.
+In this cumulative lab, you practiced some of the skills you've learned so far using real-world data.
 Starting from a nested list of dictionaries (which also contained other lists and dictionaries), you were able to extract and transform data into a new format.